Something to write home about

 Write and be remembered!

-Actress Alina Vimbai Strähler will give these women a voice again after 500 years by reading their letters aloud.
-Art historian Tanja Kohwagner-Nikolai and Alfred Hagemann, Head of the Department History of the Site at Stiftung Humboldt Forum, will provide biographical insights and historical context.
+Actress Alina Vimbai Strähler will give these women a voice again after 500 years by reading from their letters.
+Art historian Tanja Kohwagner‑Nikolai and Alfred Hagemann will situate the letters within their biographical backgrounds and historical context.

 The event is part of the WIRKSAM project, which shines a spotlight on Hohenzollern women in ten museums across Germany.